SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/viewing-assets.md

 * One or more root assets are selected.
 * Assets of different asset models are selected.
 Only assets of same asset model can be moved.
 * The selected asset's asset model is no longer a child of its parent asset model.
-* One or more assets with same name are selected.
+* One or more assets with the same name are selected.

 {{< /c8y-admon-info >}}